CLI

 • cloudflare: Cloudflare Workers deployment (when runtime is workers, via Alchemy infrastructure as code)

-create-better-t-stack --server-deploy cloudflare
+create-better-t-stack --server-deploy docker

 History